alban-read/modula-2/README.md

 The components without source code include the older IDE were provided free of charge by Excelsior.

-The 2.6 version of xds comes included as the SDK with the nice new Java Exclipse based IDE.
+The 2.6 version of xds comes included as the SDK with the modern Java Eclipse based IDE.

 The open source version of XDS compilers/debuggers/linkers/resource builder appear to be the 2.52 version.